-Although it's the first impression job seekers get to make, it's amazing how many people continue to gloss over errors.
+Although a resume is the first impression job seekers get to make, it's amazing how many people continue to gloss over errors.
 In today's job market, you need to make sure your resume is going to be read rather than quickly scanned and thrown away.

 Forgetting To Proofread Your Resume

 Typos, misspelled words, and bad grammar mistakes can make a hiring manager think you're careless or won't pay attention to details on the job.
-Show you are capable of doing the job by choosing words carefully and catching any mistakes.
+Show you are serious about the job opportunity and capable of doing the job by choosing words carefully and catching any mistakes.

 Including Too Much Information